- Code PSYC1005

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-There will also be a set reading in the form of a journal article for each lecture.
+There will be two set readings in the form of journal articles and one online talk for each lecture.

 Tuition fees are for the academic year indicated at the top of the page.